Nexmo/station/_documentation/en/messages/concepts/signed-webhooks.md

 * Ensure that the message has not been tampered with en-route
 * Defend against interception and later replay

-## Validate the signature on incoming messages
+## Validating signed webhooks

+There is two parts to validating signed webhooks:

+1. Verify the request
+2. Verify the payload (optional)

+### Verify the request

 Webhooks for both inbound messages and message status will include a JWT in the authorization header.
 Use the API key included in the JWT claims to identify which of your signature secrets has been used to sign the request.
+The secret used to sign the request corresponds to the signature secret associated with the `api_key` included in the JWT claims.
+You can find your signature secret on the [Dashboard](https://dashboard.nexmo.com/settings).

+### Verify the payload has not been tampered with in transit

-Once you have verified the authenticity of the request, you can verify the request payload has not been tampered with by comparing a SHA-256 hash of the payload to the `payload_hash` field found in the JWT claims.
+Once you have verified the authenticity of the request, you may optionally verify the request payload has not been tampered with by comparing a SHA-256 hash of the payload to the `payload_hash` field found in the JWT claims.
 If they do not match, then the payload has been tampered with during transit.

-In the rare case of an Internal Error, it is possible that the Callback Service will send an unsigned callback.
+> **NOTE:** In the rare case of an internal error, it is possible that the callback service will send an unsigned callback.
 By returning an HTTP 5xx response, a retry will be triggered giving the system time to resolve the error and sign future callbacks.

 The code example below shows how to verify a webhook signature.
-We recommend using HTTPS protocol as it ensures that the request and response are encrypted on the both (client and server) the ends.
+It is recommended you use HTTPS protocol as it ensures that the request and response are encrypted on both the client and server ends.

 ```code_snippets
 source: '_examples/messages/signed-webhooks'